 However, it’s not the first German clash with tracking cookies.

 In April 2019, the DSK (Conference of German Data Protection Authorities) released stricter requirements for the use of tracking cookies and how to collect valid consent.

 The authorities made it clear that users shall be provided with a real choice regarding cookies.
 An ‘OK’ button is not sufficient for collecting valid consent.

 Also, tracking may only start after the user has actively given consent (e.g. by accepting cookies).
 All cookies, tools and scripts must be deactivated until valid consent is obtained.

-According to Heise.de, the Bavarian Data Protection Authority (BayLDA) meanwhile announces that it will begin issue the first fines against a number of companies.
+According to Heise.de, the Bavarian Data Protection Authority (BayLDA) in the meantime announced that it will begin issuing the first fines against a number of companies.

 Earlier this year, the BayLDA investigated 40 company websites’ cookie consent solutions, only to find poor results and lack of compliance to ePrivacy and GDPR.

 The authority expects, among other, that websites will collect valid consent if they use tracking tools from third-party providers such as Google’s advertising network (e.g. Google Analytics), or hidden ‘pixels’ such as Facebook Pixel.